ragpanv/practice/README.md

 no changes added to commit (use "git add" and/or "git commit -a")

-again user add cmd to add the required files to stagin area
+again user add cmd to add the required files to staging area
 $ git add README.md

-#### undoing uncommited changes  (after git commit)
+### undoing commited changes  (after git commit)

 $ git add first.py
 $ git commit -m 'added number line in py'